VisualComputingInstitute/diffusion-e2e-ft/README.md

 ## 📊 Evaluation

-We utilize the official [Marigold](https://github.com/prs-eth/Marigold) evaluation pipeline to evaluate the affine-invariant depth estimation checkpoints, and we use the official [DSINE](https://github.com/baegwangbin/DSINE) evaluation pipeline to evaluate the surface normal estimation checkpoints.
+We utilize the official [Marigold](https://github.com/prs-eth/Marigold) evaluation pipeline to evaluate the affine-invariant depth estimation checkpoints, and we use the official [DSINE](https://github.com/baegwangbin/DSINE) evaluation pipeline to evaluate the surface normals estimation checkpoints.
 The code has been streamlined to exclude unnecessary parts, and changes have been marked.

 ### Depth